tlchesnutaz/Vschool.5.3.23/exercises_lvl5/express/NOTES.md

     # initialize a new node project by typing
         * npm init -y
-            this creates a package.json file that acts as a ‘manifest’- will do this for every node project you start will probably want ot go in and change the name of "main": "index.js" to whatever you want the project to be called - just make sure it's the same as what you actually name the main js file
+            this creates a package.json file that acts as a ‘manifest’- will do this for every node project you start will probably want to go in and change the name of "main": "index.js" to whatever you want the project to be called - just make sure it's the same as what you actually name the main js file

         * npm install express (and any other dependencies)